idanshal/sb-todo-app-tdp/README.md

 ![HANDS-ON TIME](https://img.shields.io/badge/HANDS--ON%20TIME-F39C12?logo=read-the-docs&logoColor=white)<br>

-- Add the spring-boot-starter-validation dependency to the pom.xml
+- Add _spring-boot-starter-validation_ dependency to pom.xml
-- Add validation annotations to the TodoRequest class
+- Add validation annotations to the CreateTodoRequest class
   - title should not be null or empty and also should have a min length of 3 and a max length of 100
   - description should not be null or empty and also should have a max length of 300
+- Add validation annotations to the UpdateTodoRequest class
+  - title should have a min length of 3 and a max length of 100
+  - description should have a max length of 300
-- Add validation for the POST/PUT requests so that the TodoRequest is validated
+- Add validation for the POST/PUT requests so that both `CreateTodoRequest` and `UpdateTodoRequest` are validated
 - Add validation for the id path variable so that it is a positive number
 - Test endpoints using Postman and verify that validation works as expected